iotaledger/wasplib/contracts/rust/wasmlib/docs/Types.md

 Again, consistency in naming makes them easy to remember.

-In the next section we will show how the WasmLib types are used in smart contract code.
+In the next section we will show how the WasmLib types can be used in smart contract code.

 Next: [Function Call Context](Context.md)